 A Benedictine priory was founded on the Lyon peninsula in 859.
 When later it was raised to the rank of an abbey, major building works began: the abbey church was built at the end of the 11th century under Abbot Gaucerand, consecrated on 29 January 1107 and dedicated to Saint Martin of Tours by Pope Pascal II.
 This church is today one of the Romanesque churches still extant in Lyon.

-The building with its massive walls, watchtower, narrow window openings and spaces for heavy doors, was apparently built with defense in mind, and reflects the many dangers of warfare and violent incursions of the period of its construction.
+With its massive walls, watchtower, narrow window openings, and spaces for heavy doors, the building was apparently built with defense in mind.
+It reflected the many dangers of warfare and violent incursions of the period of its construction.

-Over the centuries that followed its establishment, the Abbey’s importance and wealth increased and during the Renaissance the monastery owned a port, the abbot lived in a palace and the monks had the use of substantial buildings, cloisters, a garden and a vineyard.
+Over the centuries that followed its establishment, Abbey’s importance and wealth increased.
+During the Renaissance, the monastery owned a port, the abbot lived in a palace, and the monks had substantial buildings, cloisters, a garden, and a vineyard.

-Little by little, the life of the community ceased to be a monastic one, particularly once the abbots became commendatory and were nominated by the king.
+Little by little, the community's life ceased to be a monastic one, particularly once the abbots became commendatory and were nominated by the king.
 The abbey's temporal power continued, but its spiritual life evaporated.
-The decline started in 1562, during the French Wars of Religion, when the troops of the Baron des Adrets destroyed part of the buildings, including the cloister and damaged heavily the church.
+The decline started in 1562, during the French Wars of Religion, when the troops of the Baron des Adrets destroyed part of the buildings, including the cloister, and damaged the church heavily.

 Today only the church (basilica) survives, which during the course of the 19th century was restored in a Romanesque Revival style by the architects Pollet and Benoôt in a "pure Romanesque" spirit, destroying the last remains of the cloister and enlarging it by the addition of side chapels.

-Continue walking on Place d’Ainay towards the opposite direction of the basilica, and after passing under an arch you have reached the left bank of Saône River.
-The views from the bank over Vieux Lyon and the Fourvière Hill are really rewarding.
+Continue walking on Place d’Ainay towards the opposite direction of the basilica, and after passing under an arch, you have reached the left bank of Saône River.
+The views from the bank over Vieux Lyon and the Fourvière Hill are gratifying.

 Walk by the river (on Quai Tilsitt).
 Pass by the red pedestrian bridge Passerelle de l'Abbé Couturier (known as Passerelle St Georges until 2003), which built in 1853 and connects Ainay to Église Saint Georges in Vieux Lyon.

-This large rectangular room is divided into three parts: the central nave of the building height, and on each side the aisles, which are lower, separated from the nave by twelve columns recalling the twelve tribes of Israel.
-Each column is topped by a various Corinthian or composite styled capital.
+This large rectangular room is divided into three parts: the central nave of the building height, and on each side, the lower aisles, separated from the nave by twelve columns recalling the twelve tribes of Israel.
+Each column is topped by various Corinthian or composite-styled capital.
 On each side, above the aisles as well as above the entrance hall, there is the gallery reserved for women with balustrades of stone columns.

 Théâtre des Célestins